New merit functions for multiobjective optimization and their properties: New merit functions for multiobjective optimization

-Then, we can also show the continuity of~$u_\ell$ and~$U_\ell$ without any particular assumption. \begin{theorem} For all~$\ell > 0$,~$u_\ell$ and~$U_\ell$ defined by~\cref{eq: u_ell,eq: U_ell} are continuous on~$S$. \end{theorem} \begin{proof} The optimality condition of the maximization problem associated with~\cref{eq: u_ell,eq: U_ell} gives
+Now, suppose that~$x$ is weakly Pareto optimal.
+Then, it follows again from \cref{thm: u} that~$u_0(x) = 0$.
+It is clear that~$u_\ell(x) \le u_0(x)$ from the definitions~\cref{eq: u_0,eq: u_ell} of~$u_0$ and~$u_\ell$.
+So, we get~$u_\ell(x) = 0$. \end{proof} Then, we can also show the continuity of~$u_\ell$ and~$U_\ell$ without any particular assumption. \begin{theorem} For each~$\ell > 0$,~$u_\ell$ and~$U_\ell$ defined by~\cref{eq: u_ell,eq: U_ell} are locally Lipschitz continuous and locally H\"older continuous with exponent~$1 / 2$ on~$S$, respectively. \end{theorem} \begin{proof} The optimality condition of the maximization problem associated with~\cref{eq: u_ell,eq: U_ell} and~\cite[Proposition~A.22]{Bertsekas1971} give